lindaxeva/datablix/README.md

 **Datablix started with a simple question: how can repetitive research work be made more structured, efficient, and reliable?**

-While completing the **Ontario Senior Living Directory Development – Stage 3 research project** for **Coyle Media Group**, I encountered recurring challenges around **finding and verifying information, tracking evidence, reconciling findings with existing data, identifying gaps, and maintaining data quality**.
+While completing the **Ontario Senior Living Directory Development – Stage 3 research project** for **Coyle Media Group**, I encountered recurring challenges around **finding and verifying rental property information, tracking evidence, reconciling findings with existing data, identifying gaps, and maintaining data quality**.

 I translated these challenges into **workflow requirements** and began testing a more structured approach to improve the research process.
 This led to **Datablix**: a **human-in-the-loop research automation, reconciliation, and data-quality workflow tool** designed to automate repetitive work while preserving human judgment where evidence is incomplete, conflicting, or uncertain.